lettre/lettre.rs/content/post/lettre-0-10-0-rc-1.md

 ### File transport

-The file transport allows storing emails to disk instead of sending them, now uses a more standard `.eml` formal instead of `json`, and is now able to read the message to send them later.
+The file transport allows storing emails to disk, and now uses the standard `.eml` format instead of `json`.
+This format stores the email with the original headers and body, and can be read by standard email applications like Thunderbird.
+Messages can also be read back, making it possible to send them later.

 ### Miscellaneous